jimmykamau/bc-8-qoda/README.md

 ## QODA

 Qoda is a web-based pair-programming platform that helps teams work remotely in real-time.
-It is written in Python by using the Flask framework and is powered by PostgreSQL and Redis.
+It is written in Python by using the Flask framework is powered by PostgreSQL and Redis.
+It also utilizes [gevent](http://www.gevent.org/index.html) for networking.
 Check out the live version [here](http://qoda.apps.winguh.com)

 ### Features